MarekPelowski/apple-game/README.md

-# This project is  in progress...
+# This is a game where you have to collect apples.😊

+# ADVANTAGES:
+    - Made in python tkinter module
+    - No "pip install" needed
+    - Fun to play when you are bored